A small kitchen may seem difficult to work in, but it's not. These ten tips will make cooking in a small kitchen super easy!

 I've noticed from watching tons of HGTV programs that light colored uppers and darker lowers is "in" now, so the cabinets are more stylish than I thought they'd be!
 The walls had yellow linoleum half way up them, so Dennis painstakingly pulled it off and sanded them.
 I painted that linoleum area teal and he put the existing chair rail back up.
 I painted the rest of the walls a crisp white and hung vintage-style accessories.
 The salt and pepper shakers are vintage and some of them belonged to my great aunt.
 In fact, I think I designed the whole kitchen around them!

 Cooking in a small kitchen

 Even though the space is much larger than my previous kitchen, it's has kind of weird layout and there just wasn't enough counter space for all of the appliances and gadgets I have.
 I use most of them on a regular basis, so I wanted to keep them out and ready to use.
-I bought a couple cute retro carts at Ikea, and they're just perfect for my needs.
-And the cats have commandeered the bottom of the teal cart to use as a nap station, so we all win!
+I bought a couple cute retro carts, and they're just perfect for my needs.

 I had my tiny old kitchen for 10 years and people who knew me from potlucks were always shocked when they came over for the first time and saw how small it was.
 "You make all of that delicious food in here?" someone once asked.
 I've had health coaching clients tell me that their kitchens are too small to cook in, but that kind of sounds like "my dog ate my homework" to me, so I never accept it as an excuse.
 You can make just about any space work for you.